 Reading is never enough for learning, therefore it is now time to create a Kanban board for your work in practice and start planning your work.
 Just click below to try out Teamhood – an easy and visual Kanban board for professional teams.

-The easiest way is to register for a free Teamhood trial and experience the power of Kanban method.
+The easiest way is to register for a free Teamhood account and experience the power of Kanban method.
 Digital method is far superior in terms of maintenance and speed to start.
 Lastly, digital solution brings modern collaboration features like comments, notifications, file management, automations and more.

 We have a great article about our own choice to move from Kanban to Scrum which discusses both methods in depth as well as explains that either needs to be used when Team clearly understand what will be the values of the approach.
 Lastly it is not about which one is better, but even combining them.
 Full presentation slides can be found here.

 We recommend looking at our library of both physical and digital board examples here.
 There are many ways how creativity can deliver outstanding results when visualizing work.
 From post it notes on your office wall to digital solution spanning the whole organization.
 Lego boards or post it note webbings no longer surprise crafty professionals.

 The rule of thumb here is when you need to work on Teams productivity and improve current workflow.
 You already have evidence that some work is left neglected or forgotten.
 People tend to become idle in the middle of a work week.
 The quality of work is not satisfactory.
 All these issues can be cured by correctly applying the Kanban method.
 But it will require leadership and knowledge, as well as buy in from everyone in the team.